-Over the past year, our team at Materialize has been hard at work turning our already powerful streaming database into an enterprise-grade Cloud offering.
+Over the past year, our team at Materialize has been hard at work turning our already powerful operational data warehouse into an enterprise-grade Cloud offering.
 There are a lot of things we’ve learned along the way, but we want to use this post to highlight one thing in particular: networking in the cloud is hard.

-This will probably be obvious to you, but a streaming database is only useful if you can put data into it and then, later, read some data out of it.
+This will probably be obvious to you, but an operational data warehouse is only useful if you can put data into it and then, later, read some data out of it.
 When you run Materialize as a binary, that process is simple enough.
 But when we tried to run Materialize in a customer’s private network, things got complicated.
 We suddenly needed to connect services in a way that’s secure, reliable, performant, and (ideally) easy to configure.

 After exploring our options, we decided to solve this problem by integrating with Tailscale.
 Tailscale is a VPN solution based on the state-of-the-art WireGuard protocol.
 There are a lot of nitty gritty details that drove us to choose Tailscale, but luckily our Tailscale integration hides all that complexity from you, the user.